kumaradi9508/Employee-Salary-Prediction/README.md

 Email: adisatya9508@gmail.com

-⭐ If you like this project, feel free to give it a star!
+If you like this project, feel free to ⭐ star the repo or suggest improvements via pull requests.